mattermost/mattermost/doc/install/Configuration-Settings.md

 ```"UserApiEndpoint": ""```
 Enter <your-gitlab-url>/api/v3/user (example: http://localhost:3000/api/v3/user).
 Use HTTP or HTTPS in your URLs as appropriate.

-## Config.json Settings
+## Config.json Settings Not in System Console

-___
-Config.json settings do not appear in the System Console user interface but can be modified in the config.json file.
-Warning: Config.json settings are critical to the operation of Mattermost, adjust with care.
+System Console allows an IT Admin to update settings defined in `config.json`.
+However there are a number of settings in `config.json` unavailable in the System Console and require update from the file itself.
+We describe them here:

 ### Service Settings
-___

 ```"EnableOAuthServiceProvider": false```
 ”true”: Allow Mattermost to function as an OAuth provider, allowing 3rd party apps access to your user store for authentication.

 ### Push Notification Settings
-___

 ```"ApplePushServer": ""```
 Setting for features in development.